frendsick/torth/docs/keywords.md

 ## MEMORY

-Named memory locations with certain size can be defined with MEMORY keyword.
+The MEMORY keyword can define named memory locations with a certain size.
 These are named pointers to a read-write section .bss in the executable.
 A pointer to a memory can then be pushed to the stack by using the memory's name as a token.
-Values can then be stored to the memory location with STORE intrinsics and values are loaded from memory to the stack with LOAD intrinsics.
+Values can then be stored in the memory location with STORE intrinsics, and values are loaded from memory to the stack with LOAD intrinsics.

 ### Syntax